edamame-course/2015-tutorials/final/2015-06-22-introduction_to_the_shell.md

 cd ..
 ```

-Let's also check to see where we are.
 Sometimes when we're wandering around in the file system, it's easy to lose track of where we are and get lost.

 If you want to know what directory you're currently in, type: